stefanvstein/testify/README.md

 The `eval-as-use` and `eval-all` alternatives uses an isolated classloader, discarded after the evaluation run.
 Testify expects source files with a leading ns form, which translates to a in-ns, followed by individual requirements.
 The resulting namespace is not considered a loaded lib by Clojure.

-Testify is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion.
-Repl files are though not regular clojure source files, that your favorite dev environment already understands.

 ## Other comments

 It's possible to use other, home grown, comments with testify: